 UNHCR supports national efforts to improve the quality of health services to refugees and asylum-seekers and the host population in areas with high concentrations of refugees.
-As of 3 October, UNHCR partner Egyptian Red Crescent (ERC) had provided medical services to more than 27,000 refugees since the onset of the Sudan crisis.
+In 2023, UNHCR partner Egyptian Red Crescent (ERC) provided medical services to more than 32,000 refugees who had fled the Sudan crisis.
 The services were provided at border crossings and included treatment for ailments related to the journey to Egypt (dehydration, heat stroke, insect bites, infection) and unattended chronic diseases (diabetes, heart failure).
-In severe cases ERC stabilized patients and referred them for care in hospitals in Abu Simbel or Aswan.
+In severe cases, ERC stabilized patients and referred them for care in hospitals in Abu Simbel or Aswan.
+Additionally, more than 4,500 people received primary health services, and more than 900 received hospital care in Alexandria, Cairo and Aswan in 2023.